 “In the course of my official duties, I have received information from multiple U.S. Government officials that the President of the United States is using the power of his office to solicit interference from a forgein country in the 2020 U.S. election.”

-The document outlines four specific points of concern: The July 25 Presidential phone call, efforts to restrict access to records related to the call, as well as ongoing concerns and circumstances leading up to Trump’s ill-fated call to the Ukranian leader.
+The document outlines four specific points of concern: The July 25 Presidential phone call, efforts to restrict access to records related to the call, as well as ongoing concerns and circumstances leading up to Trump’s ill-fated call to the Ukrainian leader.

 “Multiple White House officials with direct knowledge of the call informed me that, after an initial exchange of pleasantries, the President used the remainder of the call to advance his personal interests,” stated the whistleblower.

 As is often done with presidential phone calls, those who listened into the call, according to the whistleblower, were White House officials.
-The number is estimated to be around people.
+The number is estimated to be around a dozen people.
 However, details from the conversation were given to other agencies.

 “Based on my understanding, multiple State Department and Intelligence Community officials were also briefed on the contents of the call as outlined above,” the whistleblower said.